Costs

 What is a Group?

-This flexibility relates to substitution: when a group consists of a single auth with weight 1, the associated demand curve controls the rate of trade of the auth directly.
-If the group instead consists of two auths each with weight 1, then the optimization gains a degree of freedom to mix-and-match the two auths in a way that maximizes gains from trade.
+If the group instead consists of two auths each with weight 1, then the optimization gains a degree of freedom to mix-and-match the two auths in a way that maximizes gains from trade: 1 unit of the first portfolio is equivalent to 1 unit of the second, so the optimizer is free to meet an overall total in whichever way it determines is best.
 If the two auths are not perfect substitutes, they can have different coefficients (even potentially of mixed signs).

 Superficially (but not semantically), groups look a lot like portfolios, but with auth ids keyed to weights instead of product ids.